Purpose & Delight: The Foundations of a Great Working From Home Experience.

-- Pot plant delight – we surprised and delighted our employees by delivering a pot plant and Q4 OKR poster to their door
+- Care gift pack deliveries – we surprised and delighted our employees by delivering a pot plant and poster to their door

-- Team leader one on ones are now weekly not fortnightly to make up the for the missed informal catch-ups
+- Weekly team leader 1:1s rather than fortnightly to make up the for the missed informal catch-ups

 Our role at HROnboard right now is to support our HR community through their journeys – from rapid and remote onboarding to redeployment of staff.
 To do that we must start with taking care of our own people.